 Park rangers keep a close eye on the stability of the lava bench and limit the lava viewing area based on what they judge to be safe.
 This safe distance is based on visual inspection and thermal imaging and is was set, for example, at 1/2 mile or 820 meters for the now now inactive Kamokuna episode (see image below).

-Collapses like this may even trigger small tsunamis of scathingly hot water.
+Collapses like this may even trigger small tsunamis of scalding hot water.
 Please follow any instructions given by park rangers regarding a safe viewing distance.

 It is very important to stay away from the plume when you are watching the lava enter the ocean.
-In general the wind carries this noxious ocean entry plume offshore and out to sea during nighttime and early mornings.
-From mid-morning through late afternoon the wind sometimes carries the plume onshore and along the coast.
+In general, the wind carries this noxious ocean entry plume offshore and out to sea during nighttime and early mornings.
+From mid-morning through late afternoon the wind sometimes shifts and carries the plume onshore/along the coast.

-The white plume is very hot and contains next to super heated steam many chemical products that range from unhealthy to possibly lethal.
-The water droplets in the plume can be as corrosive as battery acid and in addition the air can contain a host of possibly lethal gasses.
-Read more about the dangers of scalding water, steam plumes and bad air on the USGS website.
+The white plume is very hot and contains super-heated steam and many chemicals that range from unhealthy to lethal.
+The water droplets in the plume can be as corrosive as battery acid.
+Read more about the dangers of scalding water, steam plumes and poor air quality on the USGS website.

 3: Vog (volcanic air pollution)

-Contrary to what many may expect expectations the Big Island has a lot of problems with air pollution.
-This air pollution is not man (or car)-made but comes straight out of the volcano.
-This volcanic pollution is called ‘vog’.
-Vog, a blend of the words “smog”, “fog” and “volcanic”, is so normal here that it is part of the common language on the Hawaiian Islands.
+Contrary to what many may expect, the Big Island has problems with air pollution during active surface flows.
+This volcanic pollution is called ‘vog’, a blend of the words “smog”, “fog” and “volcanic”, and it is so normal here that it is part of the common language on the Hawaiian Islands.

 Vog is a form of hazy air pollution much like smog.
 It is created when sulfur dioxide gas emitted by the Kilauea volcano reacts with oxygen and moisture in the presence of sunlight.
 Just like smog, there are certain health hazards associated with vog.